 A dog’s daily calorie requirements often vary depending on how active your pet is (or not).
 To better understand your pet’s requirements, it would be appropriate to understand what a calorie is.
 A calorie is a unit of energy identified in a serving of food.

 Research revealed that dogs must consume 25 to 30 calories per pound of their total body weight daily.
-Therefore, creating a diet for your dog based on weight can be a great way to recognize calorie requirements.
+Therefore, creating a weight-based diet for your dog can be a great way to recognize calorie requirements.
 But body weight is not the only factor to consider.

 Age, activity, and spaying or neutering are other important determinants of your dog’s diet.
 The proper diet and exercise help keep your pet healthy and happy.

-A couch potato dog will require around 30% fewer calories per day for dogs as opposed to active and younger pets.
+A couch potato dog will require around 30% fewer calories per day for dogs than active and younger pets.

 Smaller active breeds